 Ornamental plants often need special care and help.
 This is because ornamental features require extra energy.

-The best fertilizer for the Japanese Maple is a slow-release granular fertilizer with a nitrogen content of 10 to 15.
-Apply it in early spring and the Japanese Maple will be supplied with nutrients for the entire growing season.
+QUICK ANSWER: The best fertilizer for the Japanese Maple is a slow-release granular fertilizer with a nitrogen content of 10 to 15.
+Apply it in early spring, and the Japanese Maple will be supplied with nutrients for the growing season.

 When to fertilize?

-If you use other types of fertilizer, you should strictly follow the recommendations on the label and make sure you consult your supplier.
+If you use other types of fertilizer, you should strictly follow the label’s recommendations and consult your supplier.

 How to fertilize?